pcboy/rtatoeba/README.md

 ## Usage

-    tatoe = Rtatoeba::Rtatoeba.new(from: 'eng', to: 'kor', 'hello') tatoe.sentences # =>
+    tatoe = Rtatoeba::Rtatoeba.new(from: 'eng', to: 'kor', query: 'hello') tatoe.sentences # =>
     [
         [0] [